33 Fruits That Start With B

-Bananas are one of the most universally well-known and enjoyed fruit worldwide, but do you know many other fruits that start with the letter B?
+Bananas are one of the most universally well-known and enjoyed fruit worldwide, often appearing in fruit salads, sundaes, and puddings, but do you know many other fruits that start with the letter B?

 In this article, we offer descriptions of 33 fruits that start with B so you’ll be ready to experiment the next time you go shopping.

 33 Fruits That Start With The Letter B

 When Babaco fruits are ripe, they have bright yellow skin and white, seedless, juicy flesh.
 The flesh has been compared to cotton candy in texture and a mix of papaya, pineapple, and kiwi in flavor.